Boops boops

+Taxonomy

+In the fourth century BCE, Boops boops was documented by Aristotle as box (βῶξ) in his Historia Animalium.
+The common name boce is thus ultimately derived from the Greek via the Latin bōca.
+In the early third century CE, Athenaeus, in his Deipnosophistae, also called the fish box and suggested that the name came from the sound that the fish makes (βοή, lit. 'roar').
+The name boops (βόωψ, lit. 'ox-eyed') is mentioned due to the fish's large eyes.
+The first scientific description comes from Carl Linnaeus in the tenth edition of Systema Naturae as Sparus boops.
+It was later reclassified under the genus Boops.

 Distribution and habitat

 The species is found off the coasts of Europe, Africa, the Azores and the Canary Islands, from Norway to Angola, and in the Mediterranean and Black Seas.
 It avoids brackish waters such as the Baltic Sea.
 A demersal and semi-pelagic feeder, it can generally be found at a depth of 100 m, and infrequently down to 350 m.

 Ecology

 It consumes seaweed, crustaceans, and some plankton, in schools that rise to the surface at night.
 Individuals can reach 36 cm, but average 20 cm.

 Sex determination in the bogue is unclear.
 It has variously been described as a rudimentary intersex organism, with a few intersex individuals, or a protogynous intersex, with individuals starting out life as females, and some becoming male later on.

 Human use

 The species is commercially fished, with 37,830 tonnes taken in 2008.
-It is marketed in sizes from Small (1/2, 2/3), Medium (2/4, 3/5, 4/6), Large (4/8, 4/7, 5/7, 5/8).
-Sizes are not standardized, but the mentioned sizes are often used in commercial transactions.
+European Commission standards include three size categories for Boops boops, from size 3, which is between 32 and 70 fish per kilogram, to size 1, which is no more than 5 fish per kilogram.

 When cleaned and pan fried, broiled or baked fresh, they are good tasting, but when stored their gut flora soon spread unpleasant flavors to their flesh.

+Their shelf life is limited, as when stored at freezing (0 °C) for a week, or slightly above freezing for 2 to 4 days, the taste after cooking becomes of "unacceptable quality".
 Much of the catch is used for fishmeal or tuna fishing bait.
+Boops boops has been used as an indicator of microplastic pollution in the Mediterranean sea.